Astrid Lindgren's plays: Snövit

-Queen Sandra is jealous of her stepdaughter Snövit.
-Snövit is beautiful and gets even more beautiful every day.
+Queen Sandra is jealous of her stepdaughter Snövit, who is beautiful and gets even more beautiful every day.
 As soon as Snövit marries a prince, Snövit will become the queen of the country and will replace Queen Sandra.
 Queen Sandra wants to prevent that.

 One day Prince Gudmund av Burgundy visits the castle.
-The queen tries to prevent that Snövit and the prince will fall in love with each other.
-So she instructs a magician to transform Snövit into a little, stupid girl.
-Nevertheless, the prince and Snövit fall in love with each other.
-They even want to get married.
-Now Queen Sandra knows only one way out.
-She asks hunter to kill Snövit.
-When the hunter refuses, the queen threatens to kill his entire family, including his children.
-So eventually the hunter goes into the forest with Snövit.
-Snövit can convince the hunter not to kill animals anymore, because the animals are sad when one of their own is dying.
+The queen tries to prevent Snövit and the prince from falling in love with each other, so she instructs a magician to transform Snövit into a little, stupid girl.
+Nevertheless, the prince and Snövit fall in love with each other and they even want to get married.
+Queen Sandra then asks hunter to kill Snövit, but when the hunter refuses, the queen threatens to kill his entire family, including his children.
+Eventually the hunter goes into the forest with Snövit, who convinces the hunter not to kill animals anymore, because the animals are sad when one of their own is dying.
 The hunter cannot kill Snövit either.
 Snövit wants to go back to the castle, but the hunter says she can't go there, otherwise the queen will kill his children.
 He cannot stay in the forest with her either, since he has to tell the Queen about his alleged deed.
 Therefore, the desperate Snövit remains alone in the forest.

 Later Snövit sees a small house.
 She goes into the house, eats something and goes to bed.
 In the evening, the residents of the house, the seven dwarfs, come back from their work in the copper mine.
-When they hear Snövit's story, they welcome her to the house.
-However, they warn her to be careful when they are working and not to open the door to anyone.
+When they hear Snövit's story, they welcome her to the house, but they warn her to be careful when they are working and not to open the door to anyone.

-When the queen finds out that Snövit is still alive, she decides to kill Snövit.
+When the queen finds out that Snövit is still alive, she decides to kill her.
 She asks the wizard to turn her into an old man and get her a beautiful apple, which is fatally poisonous.
 Then she visits Snövit.
-She can convince Snövit to eat the apple, after which Snövit sinks motionless onto the ground.
+She convinces Snövit to eat the apple, which she does and Snövit sinks motionless onto the ground.
 Then the queen disappears.

 Later, the dwarfs carry Snövit on a bier through the forest.
 Prince Gudmund has been looking for Snövit everywhere and is horrified when he sees her lying motionless on the bier.
 The prince shakes her and tells her to wake up.
-Then Snövit opens her eyes.
-She lives.
+Then Snövit opens her eyes and she lives.
 The prince and the seven dwarfs are overjoyed.
 When Snövit tells the prince what happened, he is horrified.
 He explains that they should ride back to the castle together.